 Because this specific article propelled Dustin, Nick, Will, and Thuy to have one of the most candid and interesting conversations featured on the podcast yet surrounding several important things.
-The COVID-19 vaccine, how it will affect our industry, what will be expected of event professionals once it becomes widely available, and whether or not it signals a new beginning for the industry in 2021.
+The COVID-19 vaccine, how it will affect our industry, what COVID-compliant events look like, and whether or not it signals a new beginning for the industry in 2021.
 So, without further ado, press that play button and join in on this incredible episode of the Event Brew!

 An NFL Stadium With Vaccinated Health Workers